nicolascentrale/Data-Science/README.md

 - Kaggle - San Francisco Crime Data
 - A script to scrape and analyze facebook datas for online marketing purposes
+- School project script about sentiment analysis and prediction for a movie recommendation website